epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 <https://github.com/epics-containers/ioc-adsimdetector>.
 The container has
 support for AreaDetector and ADSimDetector compiled into its IOC binary.

-Generic IOCs have compiled IOC binaries and `dbd` files but no startup script or EPICS database.
+Generic services have compiled IOC binaries and `dbd` files but no startup script or EPICS database.
 The compiled IOC binary, `dbds` and support `lib` files are baked into the container at container build time.
-This means that the code for making IOCs for a given class of device need only be compiled once and can be reused for many IOC Instances.
+This means that the code for making services for a given class of device need only be compiled once and can be reused for many IOC Instances.

 A startup script and EPICS Database are provided by the IOC Instance at